hacksmiths/2019.goldsmiths.tech/hebocon.md

 tagline: Anyone can build a robot...
 description: "<p>Hebocon is Robot Wars for those who are not technically gifted.
 Crappy robots that can just barely move will somehow manage to engage in odd, awkward battles.
-  Bring along a robot or just come and watch.</p><p>Last year we ran London's first Hebocon, and now we're back for another!</p><p>We'll be providing a beginner-level electronics workshop and basic kit required, but feel free to bring your own or additional props (lamps, balls, robot toy dogs etc)."
+  Bring along a robot or just come and watch.</p><p>Last year we ran an amazing Hebocon, and now we're back for another!</p><p>We'll be providing a beginner-level electronics workshop and basic kit required, but feel free to bring your own or additional props (lamps, balls, robot toy dogs etc)."